syedshamael1999/Top_uk_youtubers_2024/README.md

 - What are your initial observations with this dataset?
 What's caught your attention so far?

-1. There are at least 4 columns that contain the data we need for this analysis, which signals we have everything we need from the file without needing to contact the client for any more data.
+1. There are at least 4 columns containing the necessary data for this analysis, indicating that we have all the required information from the file without needing to reach out to the client for additional data.
-2. The first column contains the channel ID with what appears to be channel IDS, which are separated by a @ symbol - we need to extract the channel names from this.
+2. The first column contains the channel ID with what appears to be channel IDs, which are separated by a @ symbol - we need to extract the channel names from this.
 3. Some of the cells and header names are in a different language - we need to confirm if these columns are needed, and if so, we need to address them.
 4. We have more data than we need, so some of these columns would need to be removed